2019 Rizal local elections

-Local elections will be held in the Province of Rizal on May 13, 2019 as part of the 2019 general election.
-Voters will select candidates for all local positions: a municipal/city mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the governor, vice-governor and representatives for the two districts of Rizal.
+Local elections were held in the Province of Rizal on May 13, 2019, as part of the 2019 general election.
+Voters selected candidates for all local positions: a municipal/city mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the governor, vice-governor and representatives for the two districts of Rizal.

-Gubernatorial Election Results
+Gubernatorial election results

-Incumbent Governor Rebecca A. Ynares is running for reelection.
+Incumbent Governor Rebecca A. Ynares ran for reelection.

-Vice Gubernatorial Election Results
+Vice gubernatorial election results

-Vice Governor Reynaldo San Juan, Jr. is running for reelection unopposed.
+Vice Governor Reynaldo San Juan, Jr. ran for reelection unopposed.

-Congressional Election Results
+Congressional election results

 First District

 Rep. Michael John "Jack" Duavit was re-elected.